 - Great hand fit and feel

 - It does not support Bluetooth connectivity options

 The Logitech G502 Gaming Mouse is also a decent gaming mouse.
 In terms of performance, the G502 is impressive in its price range, it is simple and easy to use.
 The entire body is made of plastic with a matte surface for better grip during extended gaming sessions.
-Even when your palms are sweaty, the scrolling wheel is rubberized for a firm grip.
-Smoothing, filtering, or acceleration are not available on this gaming mouse, which has a resolution of 25600 DPI.
 You have complete control over your gaming experience with 11 configurable buttons and a dual-mode hyper-fast scroll wheel.

 To customise your setup and connect with other G gear, use LIGHTSYNC technology and Logitech Gaming Software to alter the RGB illumination from almost 16.8 million colours.
 This gaming mouse has the disadvantage of being a little heavy and having a less solid scroll wheel, which makes it less than ideal.
 Apart from this, it is a great choice.

 - Very fast and accurate

 - The scroll wheel feels less substantial